 This elective pharmacy practice experience in a community pharmacy setting is intended to expose the student to a variety of patient-centered value added services.
 These practices provide services that are not limited to patient counseling, drug therapy monitoring, and drug information services.
 Other activities such as Medication Therapy Management consultations, specialty compounding and immunizations are routine value added services for these practices.
 Resource management and operations management will also be part of the educational endeavors the student will experience.
+Prerequisite: Good standing as a 4th year student in the professional program.

 APPE 7021 Alternative and Complementary Medication and Therapies Research This elective pharmacy practice experience will provide the student with the opportunity to improve and polish drug information investigative and writing skills.
 Excellent writing and communication skills are required for this experience.
 Alternative medications and complementary medications are fully explored.
 Activities for the student include active participation in such things as yoga and reflexology.
+Prerequisite: Good standing as a 4th year student in the professional program.